quicwg/base-drafts/draft-ietf-quic-transport.md

   receiver.

 * ACK and PADDING frames MUST NOT be retransmitted.
 ACK frames containing updated information will be sent as described in {{frame-ack}}.

+* STOP_SENDING frames MUST be retransmitted, unless the stream has become closed in the appropriate direction.
+See {{solicited-state-transitions}}.

 * All other frames MUST be retransmitted.